Tao Te Ching: Summary & Review

 that enters with the greatest sorrow.

-This to me suggests that there is huge power in being the underdog.
+This hints at the power of the underdog.
 Sometimes you should play up your underdog qualities.

 Be Like Water My Friend